amarradi/leafpad/README.md

 leafpad remove your note completly, when you delete your note

 ## features
-* Leafpad allows you to create notes without prior configuration
+* leafpad allows you to create notes without prior configuration
 * Notes can be shared for leafpad and then notes can be created from them
 * Notes can be shared with other apps from Leafpad
+* leafpad support the android dark/night-mode

 # Installation
 The current version of leafpad can be installed from the PlayStore.